Chapmip/micropython-stm32-iol/README.md

 The output of `dump()` is an iteration of the `print()` output for each of the defined registers in the STM32 peripheral block.

-**Note** that this method is not available for `iol.Mem` objects (see later below).
+**Note that this method is not available for [`iol.Mem`](https://github.com/Chapmip/micropython-stm32-iol#class-iolmem--low-level-io-access-to-a-single-stm32-memory-location) objects.**

 *This method is useful for debugging problems with "bare-metal" code in which it is necessary to inspect the contents of the whole set of related STM32 peripheral registers at a hexadecimal level or an individual bit level.*

 ### `iol.Reg.derive()`

-Derive an `iol.Mem` object (see later) of a specified type from an `iol.Reg` (or `iol.Mem`) object assigned to `reg_obj`:
+Derive an [`iol.Mem`](https://github.com/Chapmip/micropython-stm32-iol#class-iolmem--low-level-io-access-to-a-single-stm32-memory-location) object of a specified type from an `iol.Reg` (or `iol.Mem`) object assigned to `reg_obj`:

     mem_obj = reg_obj.derive(new_type)

 * `new_type` is a string specifying the size of the memory location to be applied to the new `iol.Mem` object and its offset from the memory location stored in `reg_obj`.
+The string is a concatenation of the required size ("32", "16" or "8") with an appropriate offset specifier:

+  * for 32 bits: none
-The string is a concatenation of the required size ("32", "16" or "8") with an offset specifier (none for 32 bits, "L" or "H" for 16 bits, "Ll", "Lh", "Hl" and "Hh" for 8 bits ⁠— note the lower-case "L"s!).
-The endian-ness of the system (big- or little-endian) is taken into account to ensure that the correct offset is applied for 16 and 8 bit addressing.
+  * for 16 bits: "L" or "H" for lower or upper half
+  * for 8 bits: "Ll", "Lh", "Hl" and "Hh" (note the lower-case "L"s) — in order from least significant to most significant byte

+The endian-ness of the system (big- or little-endian) is taken into account to ensure that the correct offset is applied for 16 bit and 8 bit addressing.

 # Class `iol.RegArr` ⁠— low-level I/O access to one or more STM32 peripheral registers containing uniform array of bit fields